percona/pmm/docs/install-pmm/install-pmm-server/baremetal/docker/run_with_host_dir.md

 To run Docker with the host directory:
 {.power-number}

-1. Pull the image.
+1. Pull the image:

     ```sh
     docker pull percona/pmm-server:2
     ```

-2. Run the image.
+2. Run the image:

     ```sh
     export DATA_DIR=$HOME/srv